BozJR/blog-preview-card/README.md

-# Frontend Mentor - Blog preview card solution
+# Blog preview card solution

-This is My solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is My solution to creating a basic Blog preview card.

 ## Table of contents